ndikanov/macos-automator-scripts/Jira Issue Url To Markdown With Summary/README.md

     echo -n "your-email@example.com:your-api-token" | base64
     ```

-3. Copy the output from the previous command.
-Then, run this command to store it in your Keychain:
+3. Copy the output from the previous command and replace `your-base64-string` in the following command with your actual Base64-encoded string.
+Then, run this command in your Terminal to store the API key in your Keychain:

     ```bash
     security add-generic-password -a "JiraAccount" -s "JiraApiAuthString" -w "your-base64-string"
     ```

-    Replace `your-base64-string` with the Base64 string you copied.